 One month later, Samantha is doing better psychiatrically than she has since her initial diagnosis with BD.
-You are working with her as her psychiatrist - this is the first time she has had a psychiatrist - and you are trying some new medication strategies with her which already seem to be helping her more than the lithium did.
+She has a psychiatrist for the first time, who is trying some new medication strategies with her which already seem to be helping her more than the lithium did.
 She has bought into the need to address her sleep apnea as, on reflection, she was able to see for herself how her mood was most unstable after periods of very unsettled sleep.
 She is going for a walk every day, and is trying to do more to eat healthily - so far, she has lost 5kg.
 She and her daughter have just signed up for a mindfulness training series together.